carpentries-incubator/reproducible-publications-quarto/README.md

 ### Releases and Roadmap

 - 2022-09-23 release [version 1.0](../../releases/tag/v1.0-rmarkdown) - This version compatibile with R-studio "Ghost Orchid" Release 2021.09.02 or thereabouts.
-- Fall-Winter 2022 plan to update this workshop for compatibility with [Quarto](https://quarto.org)
+- Fall-Winter 2023 work is underway to update this workshop for compatibility with [Quarto](https://quarto.org) with a planned release to the community late 2023.